 401 – Organization of Programming Languages (3)

-Prerequisites: CPSC 326 and either 321 or 330.
+Prerequisites: CPSC 326 and 330.
 A course in programming language construction and design emphasizing the run-time behavior of programs.
 Alternative implementations of programming language constructs are considered.
 Techniques for language definition may also be discussed.

 405 – Operating Systems (3)